-1. Equine Facilitated Counselling
+1. Equine Facilitated Growth and Learning

 Activities encourage emotional growth and learning for individuals, couples and families in a group or individually.
 Stable Hearts believe clients heal themselves in relationship with our equine co-facilitators by identifying unhelpful thoughts, feelings and behaviours (patterns), increasing the capacity to regulate emotions and developing new ways of relating.
 Activities address problems such as Grief and Loss, Depression, Anxiety, Panic, Addiction and Post Traumatic Stress.

-The goal is to provide a developmental environment for individuals or groups.
+Our focus is to provide a developmental environment for individuals or groups.
 Our human/equine team facilitate activities.
 Exercises develop leadership skills, improve team dynamics, fine tune communication skills, create awareness of personal patterns and enhance relationships, lateral thinking and creative problem solving.

 Kathleen Barry Ingram is widely considered a world leader in Equine Facilitated Therapy and Learning Practices.
 Many of our policies and practices parallel those Kathleen (and her colleagues) have researched and delivered over many years.
 Below you can watch a 10 minute interview.